sleeyax/CanvasPaint/README.md

 # CanvasPaint

+**No longer maintained since I'm not a student anymore.
+Script might still work though.**

+---

 Userscript that makes it possible to change the course cover image of any course on the [Canvas LMS](https://www.instructure.com/canvas/) dashboard.
 GIFs work too!

 # Installation